doctrine/DoctrineMongoDBBundle/Resources/doc/cookbook/registration_form.rst

 ============================

 Some forms have extra fields whose values don't need to be stored in the database.
-In this example, we'll create a registration form with some extra fields and (like a "terms accepted" checkbox field) and embed the form that actually stores the account information.
+In this example, we'll create a registration form with such field ("terms accepted" checkbox field) and embed the form that actually stores the account information.
 We'll use MongoDB for storing the data.

 The User Model
 ---------------------

-So, in this tutorial we begin with the model for a ``User`` document:
+We begin this tutorial with the model for a ``User`` document:

 .. code-block:: php